 A: The short answer is no. You can go to a doctor of your own choosing.
 But it is not always a simple process.
 Each case and the decisions made concerning medical treatment need to be determined on their own facts.
 This is one of those areas where an experienced attorney can be of assistance.
 Call us.
 We can help.

-Q: I have been hur on the job.
+I have been hurt on the job.
 I have no income coming in.
 How can I pay an attorney for help?

 This page is new and under construction.
-If you have questions you would like us to consider adding to this page, please use the contact page to send an inquiry in.
+If you have questions, you would like us to consider adding to this page.
+Please use the contact page to send an inquiry.
 We will be updating this page as time progresses.